Ammunition boot: Patterns

 The original Pattern 1037 was made from 1887 to 1907.
-During the Second Boer War (1899-1902), civilian manufacturers made a series of variants on the Pattern 1037 due to differing manufacturing techniques (like machine-sewn uppers or glued-on outer soles).An improved 1037i pattern was adopted from 1907 to 1911.
+During the Second Boer War (1899–1902), civilian manufacturers made a series of variants on the Pattern 1037 due to differing manufacturing techniques (like machine-sewn uppers or glued-on outer soles).An improved 1037i pattern was adopted from 1907 to 1911.
 It was temporarily replaced by the similar 7325 and 7326 patterns from 1911 to 1914 while they did research for a replacement boot.
 The experimental "A" and "HN" series were also made during this time but were obsolete by the dawn of World War I.

 By 1915, the "B" series was begun, consisting chiefly of the "B2" and "B5".
 It was a pattern of ammunition boot with woven cotton laces, a plain-leather counter, and lacked the leather toe cap.
 It was created to save leather and increase production.
 To reinforce the boot and increase wear the B2 series had a horizontal seam between the parts of the upper and the "B5" series had rivets between the vamp and quarters.

 In 1918, the post-war 9902 pattern came into service.
 It had a "clump sole" (one-piece sole and heel), smooth leather vamp and quarters, and pebbled-leather counter and toe-cap.
 It came in brown leather, but was polished black.

 In 1924, the Pattern 4055 boot, forerunner of the Boot, General Service (BGS) was issued.
 It came in brown leather and had 25 hobnails.
 In 1927, the later Pattern 10085 boot, the BGS, was similar except it came in black leather.

-Variant Patterns
+Variant patterns

 Vehicle drivers wore boots without hobnails because they would damage the pedals and create sparks.
-This was extended to armored vehicle crews in the Royal Tank Regiment and Reconnaissance Corps in 1942, as well as to the crews of waterborne craft of the Royal Army Service Corps in 1943.
+This was extended to armoured vehicle crews in the Royal Tank Regiment and Reconnaissance Corps in 1942, as well as to the crews of waterborne craft of the Royal Army Service Corps in 1943.

 Specialists and ammunition storemen were issued regular ammunition boots with rubber heels and rubber crepe soles that lacked the hobnails and steel heel- and toe-plates.
 This was to avoid creating sparks near flammable or explosive stores (like gunpowder or gasoline).
 Commandos were issued them to make it easier for them to move silently.

 During World War II, a pattern without the toecap was used by the Canadian Army and was issued to the Royal Air Force and the Royal Marines.
 As an economy measure the number of hobnails were reduced in April, 1942 to 15 hobnails, later reduced to 13 hobnails in September, 1942.

 The boots were the focus of much drill and attention.
-Achieving a high polish was often the aim and required hours of "bulling" (vigorous polishing) until it achieved a deep sheen.
+Achieving a high polish was often the aim and required hours of "bulling" (vigorous polishing) until it achieved a mirror like shine.
 Experienced soldiers would "burn-down" the dimpled surface of the boots with beeswax and a heated spoon to make them smooth and easier to shine.